GonzaloHirsch/gonzalohirsch.com/content/blog/semantic-release-and-branch-protection-rules.md

 You can specify what happens on a new release, such as changelog generation, which commit message generates version bumps, and which version range you are working with, among many others.

-Here are some examples for the configuration of both files (including commit analyzer, release note generation, GitHub package version update, and `package.json` version update):
+Here are some examples of the configuration of both files (including commit analyzer, release note generation, GitHub package version update, and `package.json` version update):

 ```json[package.json]
 "release": {